marble-php/entity-manager/README.md

 to let the unit of work know that these were indeed removed.
 - Removed entities are removed from the identity map.
 Fetching the same entity again will return a new instance.

+## License

+Marble is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## About

+Made by [a Dutch guy](https://github.com/mjpvandenberg) in his spare time, with some frustrations towards (as well as love for) Doctrine ORM.